Sheesha & Shakshuka

 Breakfast | Dinner

-- See the golden mask of Tutankhamun and a large number of mummies
+• See the golden mask of King Tutankhamun and numerous other treasures

-- Catch an overnight sleeper train and travel south to Aswan
+• Board an overnight sleeper train bound for Aswan

 Day 3-6 - Aswan - Nile cruise